mesosphere/marathon/docs/docs/command-line-flags.md

 * `JAVA_OPTS`  Default: `-Xmx512m`
     Any options that should be passed to the JVM that marathon will run in.

-# Marathon Command Line Flags
+# Marathon Command-Line Flags

 ## Core Functionality

 These flags control the core functionality of the Marathon server.

-### Note - Command Line Flags May Be Specified Using Environment Variables
+### Specifying Command-Line Flags with Environment Variables

-The core functionality flags can be also set by environment variable `MARATHON_CMD_OPTION_NAME` (the option name with a `MARATHON_CMD_` prefix added to it), for example `MARATHON_CMD_MASTER` for `--master` option.
-Please note that command line options precede environment variables.
-This means that if the `MARATHON_CMD_MASTER` environment variable is set and `--master` is supplied on the command line, then the environment variable is ignored.
+The core functionality flags can be also set by environment variable `MARATHON_` + the option name in all caps.
+For example, `MARATHON_MASTER` for the `--master` option.

-For versions of Marathon prior to 1.4 the prefix for option name was just `MARATHON_`.
-In newer versions that is not supported anymore.

 For boolean values you should set the environment variable with empty value.
 For example, use `MARATHON_HA=` to enable --ha or `MARATHON_DISABLE_HA=` for `--disable_ha`.

+You may not both specify the same command-line parameter as an environment variable and an actual command-line parameter.

+### Native Package Customization

-When using Debian packages, these environment variables should be defined in `/etc/default/marathon` file.
+When using Debian packages, the ideal way to customize Marathon is to specify command-line flags via environment variables, in `/etc/default/marathon`.

 ### Required Flags